GeoscienceAustralia/geochemical-levelling/README.md

 Levelling of geochemical data between surveys is a vital step in using datasets together.
 This code can apply a number of approaches to eliminate inter-laboratory differences from multi-generational and spatially isolated geochemical surveys.
 This codes allow the use of a variety of levelling methods: re-analysis, single standards, and multiple standards.
 The methodology and effectiveness of each of these methods are outlined in Main, P.T. and Champion, D.C., 2022.
 Levelling of multi-generational and spatially isolated geochemical surveys.
 Journal of Geochemical Exploration.

+This script was developed as part of Geoscience Australia’s Exploring for the Future program.
+Geoscience Australia’s Exploring for the Future program provides precompetitive information to inform decision-making by government, community and industry on the sustainable development of Australia's mineral, energy and groundwater resources.
+By gathering, analysing and interpreting new and existing precompetitive geoscience data and knowledge, we are building a national picture of Australia’s geology and resource potential.
+This leads to a strong economy, resilient society and sustainable environment for the benefit of all Australians.
+This includes supporting Australia’s transition to net zero emissions, strong, sustainable resources and agriculture sectors, and economic opportunities and social benefits for Australia’s regional and remote communities.
+The Exploring for the Future program, which commenced in 2016, is an eight year, $225m investment by the Australian Government.

 ## Dependencies
 The code was developed with the following dependencies and their versions:
 * numpy - 1.13.3